exercism/awk/concepts/nums-strs/introduction.md

 # Introduction

-AWK is a very small language and it just has a basic set of data types.
+AWK is a very small language and only has a few basic data types.
 In this lession we'll go over numbers and strings.

 ## Numbers

-Numbers in AWK are implemented double-precision floating point numbers.
+Numbers in AWK are implemented as double-precision floating point numbers.
-There is no distinction between integers and floats.
+There is no distinction between integers, floats and doubles.

 AWK understands octal number constants (starting with `0`) and hexadecimal number constants (starting with `0x` or `0X`).

 ### Numeric operations

 You can use the standard arithmetic operators `+`, `-`, `*`, `/`, `%`.
-Both `^` and `**` can be used for exponentiation, but because `^` is specified by POSIX it is preferred.
+The exponentiation operator is `^`.
 There are some builtin numeric functions, including trigonometric functions, random number generation, and `int(x)` to truncate a number to the nearest integer between _x_ and zero.

 ## Strings

-AWK strings are composed of ASCII bytes.
+AWK strings are sequences of characters.
 Specify a string constant using double quotes.

 ### String operations